 Essentially, a doctor can be bought.

 Fortunately, personal injury lawyers have been able to fight back, and judges have gotten smart to it.

 First of all, it’s important to know that IMEs can only be ordered by the court.
 If a defense wants an IME, it’s only a request.
 Second, the defense must show “good cause,” or a reason for the exam other than “I don’t want to lose my case, so I’m bringing in another doctor who might take my side.”
 Often, the defense believes it’s their “right” to an IME, but they would be sadly mistaken.

 A good personal injury lawyer will agree to the exam – but only under certain conditions.
 For example:

 - The plaintiff will not be required to bring any medical records or fill out any questionnaires.

 - The plaintiff will be allowed a representative to sit in on the exam.

 - The plaintiff may use video, audio or other method to record the exam.

-A good personal injury lawyer also often will not take the time to fight the exam, just because we can discredit the doctor’s opinion during cross-examination.
+A good personal injury lawyer in Portland also often will not take the time to fight the exam, just because we can discredit the doctor’s opinion during cross-examination.